CassioML/cassio/README.md

 Please run tests (and add some coverage for new features).
 This is not enforced other than to your conscience.
 Type `make` for the available tests.

-To run the full tests, there's `make test-all`.
+To run the full tests (except specific tests targeting Cassandra), there's `make test-all`.

 #### Unit testing